Override92/NagmC/README.md

 # NagmC
 Nagios configuration tool for Windows

-The Tool automatically creates .cfg files for Nagios Monitoring Sytem based on the data you configured in the GUI.
+The Tool automatically creates .cfg files for Nagios Monitoring System based on the data you configured in the GUI.
+You're also able to connect to Nagios Server via SSH and write .cfg files directly into the Nagios config directory.